A collaboration to harness Europe’s anti-cancer medicine usage data

 Maria Luisa is the Country Lead for CODE in Spain.
 With over 20 years in the Healthcare industry, she has held management positions in several worldwide companies to lead major initiatives to address challenges in both Public and Private healthcare environments.

-Country Lead, Netherlands
+Country Lead, Belgium & The Netherlands